George Smeaton (theologian)

-George Smeaton (1814–1889) was a 19th-century Scottish theologian and Greek scholar.
+George Smeaton (8 April 1814 – 14 April 1889) was a 19th-century Scottish theologian and Greek scholar.

 Life

-He was born in Berwickshire on 8 April 1814.
+He was born in Greenlaw, Berwickshire on 8 April 1814.

 He studied Theology at Edinburgh University and Divinity Hall in Edinburgh.
 From around 1835 he operated as an urban missionary in North Leith, the harbour area of Edinburgh.

 He was ordained by the Church of Scotland as first minister of the newly completed Morningside Parish Church in south Edinburgh in 1839, with Thomas Chalmers as one of his church elders.